dreamineering/business-administration/docs/README.md

 ## Do It Your Way

-You have the flexibility and control to treat your patients and run your business exactly how you want.
-With full support for multi-disciplinary clinics, GPM enables customisation that enable...
+Just like Frank you can leave your regrets behind and take complete control of your patient experience and run your business exactly how you want.
+With full support for multi-disciplinary clinics, GPM enables customisation that enable:

 Clinical Directors to:

-- plan dedicated treatment of care plans
+- plan the optimum journey to follow for quality control of treatment plans
-- capture data for custom objective and subjective analysis
-- capture data for a specific injury or rehabilitation type analysis
+- capture objective, subjective, specific injury or rehabilitation type analysis

 Operations Managers to capture: